stretchr/testify/README.md

 Please feel free to submit issues, fork the repository and send pull requests!

-When submitting an issue, we ask that you please also submit a complete test function that demonstrates the issue.
+When submitting an issue, we ask that you please include a complete test function that demonstrates the issue.

 Licence